Melatonin and Sleep

 Who Should Consult a Doctor Before Using Melatonin

 Insufficient human safety data for melatonin in pregnancy.
-Animal studies suggest possible effects on fetal development.
+Animal studies suggest possible effects on fetal reproductive development.
 Avoid unless specifically directed by your obstetrician or GP.

 Sleep Cycle Timing

-Pair Melatonin with Cycle-Aligned Wake Times
+Pair Melatonin Timing with Cycle-Aligned Wake Times

 Open Sleep Cycle CalculatorFrequently Asked Questions